Ana Maria (Ania) Camargo

 John works for Sungage Financial, a Boston-based company that funds residential solar projects throughout the country.
 He has also worked at CrowdComfort, an energy efficiency startup, and Next Step Living, a residential energy efficiency company, where he organized local campaigns resulting in the installation of hundreds of residential solar systems and home energy retrofits.
 Outside the energy and climate world, he founded Somerville Skillshare, a free DIY educational platform, and recently fulfilled a lifelong dream of becoming a PADI-certified scuba diving instructor.

-John has over 25 years experience in nonprofit management, including the role of Branch Chief for Industrial Wastewater Policy and Regulations for the Massachusetts Department of Environmental Protection (MassDEP) for two decades.
+John has over 25 years experience in environmental policy analysis, including the role of Branch Chief for Industrial Wastewater Policy and Regulations for the Massachusetts Department of Environmental Protection (MassDEP) for two decades.
 John was also an environmental policy consultant for USEPA and many other federal agencies on subjects such as industrial wastewater, drinking water, toxic substance control strategy development, and hazardous waste.
-John is also currently a team leader for HEET’s energy-upgrade work parties.
+John also has extensive experience with nonprofit management through his work as a board president and member of the Mystic River Watershed Association for over 20 years.
+He is also currently a team leader for HEET’s energy-upgrade work parties.

 Matthew Schreiner, HEET Co-founder and Team Leader, Clerk